Skip to content

 Want a little more detail?
 Take a few extra minutes to watch this full procedure video on how to handle this device: the basic movements, along with some clinical pearls.

-Now that you understand the basic movements, remember that the key to good technique and control of the device depends on how well you’re doing the things listed below.
-When practice make sure to review all of these elements yourself, with the help of a partner or one of our faculty coaches in one of our learning installations.👇
+Now that you understand the basic movements remember that the key to good technique and control of the device depends on how well you’re doing the things listed below.

 What’s Next